Skip to main content

 3. Undervaluing integration: Budget for integration work

-4. Skipping calibration: Even SaaS needs tuning
+4. Skipping calibration: Even SaaS needs tuning for your content

 5. Vendor lock-in: Plan for potential future migration